Spring 2008 Syllabus for Ge215: Topics in Advanced Petrology

 Legendre transformations: F, H, G

-G-X diagrams and relationship to T-X and P-T spaces; Schreinemakers II
+G-X diagrams and relationship to T-X and P-T spaces

 Univariant phenomena: 3-phase, coincidence, critical line